ysabri/GitDrive/docs/index.rst

 **GRepository**
 ---------------
     Our own definition of a repository.
 It will consist of a group of one or more TopicSpaces.
     Each repository has a "Main" topicspace among maybe other ones.
-The repository has a name that cannot be longer than a 100 character.
+The repository name has to be less than a 101 character.
 Also each user in the repository must have a unique name.
 Along with all the workspace branches, each repository has a metadata branch called "GH".
     For more information on how metadata is kept, read sectoin `How to do we keep metadata`_ Finally, each repository can have none or only one remote repository linked to it.
 If it exists,